List of districts of Odisha: Divisions

-The 30 districts of Odisha have been placed under three different revenue divisions to streamline their governance.
-The divisions are Central, North and South with their headquarters at Cuttack (Central Division), Sambalpur (Northern Division), Berhampur (Southern Division) respectively.
+The districts of Odisha have been placed under three different revenue divisions to streamline their governance.
+The divisions are Central, North and South with their headquarters at Kataka (Central Division), Sambalpur (Northern Division), Brahmapur (Southern Division) respectively.
 Each division consists of 10 districts, and has as its administrative head a Revenue Divisional Commissioner (RDC), a senior rank officer of Indian Administrative Service.
 The position of the RDC in the administrative hierarchy is that between that of the district administration and the state secretariat.
 The list of districts, organized by divisions: